Tesla

 CP_a007

-Wall Connector LEDs indicate error and app shows CP_a007; charger will not energize
+Wall Connector LEDs indicate an error, and the app shows CP_a007; the charger will not energize.

 Overtemperature Protection (Internal)